1. Security protective marking

 2. Summary of changes

 2.1 The following changes have been made to this policy on 25 October 2012:

 - Mileage rate in paragraph 5.1.1 and 5.2.1 amended to 36.9p.

-2.2 This policy is scheduled for review in August 2013.
+2.2 This policy The review for this policy is on hold pending the Kent Police Policy Restructure throughout 2013/14.was scheduled for review in August 2013.

 3.1.
 This policy applies to all special constables and those that line manage them.